anhinga/2021-notes/self-transforming-neural-machines/tutorial/README.md

 an update for the network connectivity matrix, it passes this update to _Self_ to be incorporated into the connectivity matrix.

+# V-values and variadic neurons

+# We cheated a bit

+We said:

+"Neural machines work by repeating a two-stroke cycle.
+The inner mechanisms of neurons work during the first phase of the cycle.
+Then the network connectivity matrix remixes the neuron outputs with weights and creates neuron inputs for the next cycle during the second phase of the cycle."

+In reality, it is convenient to start with the second phase: one sets up the connectivity matrix (and other initial neuron outputs if necessary; the _neurons without their own inputs serve as the inputs to the whole network_), and performs the second phase, then invokes the inner mechanisms of neurons (the first phase).